neilgee/genesischild-mobile-first/readme.md

 - WooCommerce CSS is at */css/woo.css* it is set to load after default WooCommerce CSS
 - Once WooCommerce is active there are a number of additional Customizer options for control of color in WooCommerce elements, this will be visible in the last panel of the Customizer

+###BeaverBuilder
+- All BeaverBuilder CSS is only activated if BeaverBuilder plugin is installed and activated.

 ###Miscellaneous
 - PHP is enabled to execute in widget areas
 - Shortcode enabled in widget areas
 - 'Read More' link is enabled on post excerpts
 - HTML Tags and Attributes is removed from comments
-- The font 'Open Sans' is _not_ enqueued from Google Fonts in *includes/scripts-styles.php*
+- Commented enqueued style from Google Fonts in *includes/scripts-styles.php*
 - System font stack is the default font in style.css
 - Author name removed in Post Meta for posts
 - Meta has default icon styling with Dashicons